techidaily/site-win11-tips/source/_posts/bypassing-admin-restrictions-on-windows-safety-settings.md

 ## 3\.
 Uninstall Third-Party Antivirus Software

  Some third-party antivirus utilities can disable Windows Security features they effectively replace.
 If you’ve installed an overlapping third-party antivirus product, uninstalling it may resolve Windows Security’s administrator error.
-Uninstall antivirus software with a method within our guide on[how to remove Windows programs](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to see if that resolves the issue.
+Uninstall antivirus software with a method within our guide on [how to remove Windows programs](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to see if that resolves the issue.

 ![The uninstaller tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-uninstaller-tool.jpg)